bmaso/osm-games/content/bowling/OSM-Episode.md

 matches the Bobs' internal understanding of the game, with some key differences:

 1. The official version does not support the concept of an _incomplete_ game.
-A game consists of all necessary throws [^1] to complete 10 frames: up to 2 throws for the first 9 frames, and two throws plus one or two bonus throws for the tenth frame.
+A game consists of all necessary throws [^1] to complete 10 frames: up to 2 throws plus up to two bonus throws forms a frame.
+The bonus throws for frame `N` are synonymous with the normal throws of the `N+1`-th frame.
 Legal games can be produced from as few as 12 throws (12 consecutive strikes), and as many as 21 throws (any sequence of 21 throws that includes no strikes).

   The TDD narrative's technique for developing a test suite, by constructing partially-complete games and testing the state of those games, coincidentally mimics the way that the USBC official scoring standard is written.
 This is